-dav::move-calendar [name] [sourceuid] [destinationuid] allows the admin to move a calendar named name from an user sourceuid to the user destinationuid.
+dav::move-calendar [name] [sourceuid] [destinationuid] allows the admin to move a calendar named name from a user sourceuid to the user destinationuid.
 You can use the force option -f to enforce the move if there are conflicts with existing shares.
+The system will also generate a new unique calendar name in case there is a conflict over the destination user.

 This example will move calendar named personal from user dennis to user sabine: